linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/b6462e5bd1c686db828c073edd9c8f3fe479b676442cfbea9481c00e687170bf.jpg)

-In Figure 11, the strangle outperforms the straddle roughly when the stock price at expiration is between  $36.57 and$ 43.43.
+In Figure 11, the strangle outperforms the straddle roughly when the stock price at expiration is between  \$36.57 and\$ 43.43.
 Obviously, there is a much broader range in which the straddle outperforms the strangle.
 How can you decide which is the better investment?
 The answer is that unless you have a particular view on the stock's performance, you cannot say that one position is preferable to the other.
 An option pricing model implicitly evaluates the likelihood that one strategy will outperform the other, and it computes option prices so that the two strategies are equivalently fair deals.
 An investor might have a preference for one strategy over the other due to subjective probabilities that differ from the market's.

 Written Straddle.
 What if an investor believes that volatility is lower than the market's assessment?
 Because a purchased straddle is a bet that volatility is high (relative to the market's assessment), a written straddle—selling a call and put with the same strike price and time to expiration—is a bet that volatility is low (relative to the market's assessment).